≡ Menu

 Single tickets on London Underground are much cheaper if you use a Pay as you go Oyster card.

-The tables listed below show the Oyster single ticket price for travel between different zones in London for 2023.
+The tables listed below show the Oyster single ticket price for travel between different zones in London for 2024 (valid until March 2025).
 These are the fares for travel by underground.

-You are charged the Oyster single ticket fare if you pay with a contactless debit or credit card.
+The single ticket fares are the same if you pay with an Oyster card or with a contactless debit or credit card.

 Peak and off-peak single tickets

-There are two prices for single underground tickets with a Pay as you go Oyster/contactless card depending on when you travel.
+There are two prices for single underground tickets with a Pay as you go Oyster or contactless card depending on when you travel.

 Peak single